hgot07/eduroamProvisioningTools/README.md

  e.g. "AddHandler cgi-script .cgi .config" in case of Apache2 web server.

 ## About WPA2/WPA3 compatibility
 These tools are compatible with WPA3.
-Even if you see WPA2 string in the profiles, it allows Apple and Microsoft devices to join WPA2 or WPA3 networks.
+Even if you see a WPA2 string in the profiles, it allows Apple and Microsoft devices to join either WPA2 and WPA3 networks.

 Profile for Android (PPS MO) does not have such setting.
 You don't need to care.